WhatsMyAgeAgain/clarkstreet/README.md

 1. Obtain access to modify these Google Sheets documents.
 1. Make changes to the sheets and request for the repository to be updated.

-## If you want to make my work easier...
+## How to update the repo with Google Sheets data:

 ### Setup
 1. Download the following software: